em-schmidt/amazon-kinesis-connectors/README.md

+# Reminder for Future Eric:

+    This is patched to add support for elasticsearch 2.0+  If you need to build this thing, clone the repo and run mvn install... you can then run the build of the cloudwatch logs agent

 # Amazon Kinesis Connector Library

 The **Amazon Kinesis Connector Library** helps Java developers integrate [Amazon Kinesis][aws-kinesis] with other AWS and non-AWS services.
 The current version of the library provides connectors for [Amazon DynamoDB][aws-dynamodb], [Amazon Redshift][aws-redshift], [Amazon S3][aws-s3], [Elasticsearch][Elasticsearch].
 The library also includes [sample connectors](#samples) of each type, plus Apache Ant build files for running the samples.